rei/rei-cedar-tokens/README.md

-  type          # The sub category tokens are grouped in on the examples page example       # Defines how the token should be presented on the examples page -- Current example types are: color, spacing, sizing, radius, prominence, text, inset, and breakpoint mixin           # The name of the generated SCSS/LESS mixin (must be used with property) property        # Used with mixin -- the css property the value is applied within the mixin 'utility-class' # Boolean -- Used to create scss maps of properties to more easily generate utility classes in cedar
+  type          # The sub category tokens are grouped in on the examples page example       # Defines how the token should be presented on the examples page -- Current example types are: color, spacing, sizing, radius, prominence, text, inset, and breakpoint mixin           # The name of the generated SCSS/LESS mixin (must be used with property) property        # Used with mixin -- the css property the value is applied to within the mixin 'utility-class' # Boolean -- Used to create scss maps of properties to more easily generate utility classes in cedar
 ```